andreadistefano/hugo-theme-kita/README.md

 ```
 See `layouts/partials/favicon.html` for an example.

-Otherwise, you can provide your favicon, or generate it using an online service, for example [realfavicongenerator.net](https://realfavicongenerator.net/). \
+Otherwise, you can provide your own favicon or generate it using an online service, for example [realfavicongenerator.net](https://realfavicongenerator.net/). \
-See `exampleSite/layouts/partials/favicon.html` and `exampleSite\static\assets\favicon` for an example.
+See `exampleSite/layouts/partials/custom_favicon.html` and `exampleSite/static/assets/favicon` for an example.

 ### ❌ License, toc and comments